 Referral companies have websites that make them look as if they are law firms.
 Those companies take cases then sell them to law firms willing to pay a fee.
 Make sure you are hiring the person who actually will work on your qui tam lawsuit.
 Look on the website for the names of the lawyers or the law firm.
 If there aren’t any specific attorneys listed, that is a strong indication it’s a referral service – not a law firm.
 Another red flag is the absence of a physical address on the site.
 If it is a mailbox number or no specific address is listed, then it’s likely to be a referral service.

-Lawyers can represent whistleblowers all over the country.
+Lawyers can represent whistleblowers all over the country and world.
 Attorneys who are considering taking your case should offer to pay your travel costs to meet with them.

 Law firms with offices in Washington, D.C. have some advantages, due to the proximity to the headquarters for the US Department of Justice, the SEC, the CFTC and the IRS.